pfalvey/ethical-computing-institute/course-syllabus.md

 __Office Hours:__  308 Cushing Hall of Engineering (W, F 13:30-15:30).

 __Appointments Outside of Office Hours:__  Email at least 24 hours beforehand.

+__Communication Expectations:__  The instructor can be expected to reply to emails sent during the work day (09:00-17:00) within 24 hours.
+Emails sent outside of these hours or during the weekend may not receive a reply until the next work day.

 __Course description:__ This course seeks to develop a solid foundation for reasoning about ethical, professional, and social issues that arise in the context of computer science and engineering.
 Emphasis is placed on identifying appropriate legal, professional, and ethical contexts and on applying sound critical thinking skills to a problem.
 Topics covered include professional codes of ethics, safety-critical systems, whistleblowing, privacy and surveillance, freedom of speech, intellectual property, and cross-cultural issues.
 This course relies heavily on case studies of real-world incidents.
 #### Student Learning Outcomes: